Modelling preventive measures and their effect on generation times in emerging epidemics: Supplementary material

 If we remove the assumption of a deterministic response, similar formulas hold, involving the expected values of the response random variables, but still leaving the generation time distribution unchanged.

 We conclude this subsection by discussing the limitations of our initial assumption that the vaccine may reduce the infectiousness profile of a vaccinated infectious individual by a multiplicative factor, without changing its shape.
-In fact, vaccinated infectious individuals may have a shorter infectious period compared to unvaccinated infectious individuals, also, they might be less likely to show symptoms and might have a different behaviour, for example due to the decreased severity of the disease or to the security provided by the vaccine.
+In fact, vaccinated infectious individuals might have an infectious period of a different length, compared to unvaccinated infectious individuals, also, they might be less likely to show symptoms and might have a different behaviour, for example due to the decreased severity of the disease or to the security provided by the vaccine.
 Therefore, in reality, their infectivity profile might be different, not only by a multiplicative factor, from the unvaccinated infectivity profile.
-While not enough studies are available yet to make more realistic and informed mathematical assumptions, we point out that a differently shaped infectivity profile of vaccinated individuals would contribute to the formula for $\beta_E$ with weight $\frac{abv}{abv+1-v}$, which ideally is a small quantity if the vaccine is effective.
+A differently shaped infectivity profile of vaccinated individuals could be included to make the vaccination model more realistic, by incorporating ad hoc assumptions on the infectivity profile, based on available evidence on a specific disease.
+However, we point out that a differently shaped infectivity profile of vaccinated individuals would contribute to the formula for $\beta_E$ with weight $\frac{abv}{abv+1-v}$, which ideally is a small quantity if the vaccine is effective.
 This heuristically hints that, under more general assumptions on the infectiousness profile of vaccinated individuals, variations of the generation time distribution due to vaccination are anyway expected to be small for an effective vaccine.